Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted.md

 ## Verify and Retrieve the values of Azure Resources

-In this task, verification, and retrieval of specific values, including End Point, Connection String, and Key, for the designated resources.
+In this task, verification, and retrieval of specific values, including End Point, Connection String, and Key for the designated resources.

    - Azure OpenAI : **OpenAIService-<inject key="DeploymentID" enableCopy="false"/>**
    - Azure Cosmos DB account : **cosmos-<inject key="DeploymentID" enableCopy="false"/>**
    - Search Service : **acs-<inject key="DeploymentID" enableCopy="false"/>**

-1. To obtain the deployment model names for "**deploymentOrModelId**" and "**embeddingDeploymentOrModelId**" follow the below steps:
+1. To verify the deployment model names for "**deploymentOrModelId**" and "**embeddingDeploymentOrModelId**" follow the below steps:

       - In Azure Portal, click on **Resource groups** from the Navigate panel.